Copycat Culver's Chicken Cashew Salad is a quick and filling salad recipe that's as simple to toss together as it is delicious!

 Copycat Culver’s Chicken Cashew Salad

-Copycat Culver's Chicken Cashew Salad is a quick and filling salad recipe.
-Simple and delicious.
+Copycat Culver's Chicken Cashew Salad is a quick and filling salad recipe that's as simple to toss together as it is delicious!

 Ingredients